 Wade and Vanessa (from Deadpool)

 This is one of my more recent favorite movie couples!
-Their weird, sadistic, sarcastic, sex-crazed romance is what all of us damaged individuals hope for in a lover.
+Their weird, sadistic, sarcastic, copulation-crazed romance is what all of us damaged individuals hope for in a lover.
 Sure, it’s a little messed up.
 But, when you may be a little messed up yourself, it’s nice to find someone who accepts and compliments you (traumas and all).

 Lily and Marshall (from How I Met Your Mother)

-Through cheesy couples’ costumes, nauseatingly cute nicknames, and being all over each other despite being each other’s only sexual partners, Lily and Marshal give us hope that opposites really do attract (the artist and the lawyer).
+Through cheesy couples’ costumes, nauseatingly cute nicknames, and being all over each other despite being each other’s only sensual partners, Lily and Marshal give us hope that opposites really do attract (the artist and the lawyer).
 And that love really does mean supporting each other through everything (even a dramatic breakup and competing job offers on different continents).

 Lucy and Henry (from 50 First Dates)